c00cjz00/anything-llm/README.md

 ```
 UPDATE workspaces SET chatModel = 'TAIDE/b.11.0.0', openAiTemp=0.7, openAiPrompt='You are a helpful AI assistant built by MediaTek Research.
 The user you are helping speaks Traditional Chinese and comes from Taiwan.'
 WHERE name like '%國語%';
 UPDATE workspaces SET chatModel = 'TAIDE/t.0.1.0', openAiTemp=0.7, openAiPrompt='You are a helpful AI assistant built by MediaTek Research.
-The user you are helping speaks Traditional Chinese and comes from Taiwan.'
+The user you are helping speaks Taiwanese and comes from Taiwan.'
 WHERE name like '%台語%';
 UPDATE workspaces SET chatModel = 'TAIDE/k.0.1.0', openAiTemp=0.7, openAiPrompt='You are a helpful AI assistant built by MediaTek Research.
-The user you are helping speaks Traditional Chinese and comes from Taiwan.'
+The user you are helping speaks Hakka and comes from Taiwan.'
 WHERE name like '%客語%';
 ```